 +Students bully a history teacher they assume is gay.
 I don’t take part, and among certain groups I question their need to make fun of him – I know what it is like being bullied.
 But I don’t know what gay means, so I mostly silently watch and hurt for the teacher.
 I don’t know what I’m supposed to do or if I’m even allowed to do anything.
 I don’t know if being gay is ok, but I don’t see why it shouldn’t be.
 I occasionally use the term, “That’s gay,” but each time I do it feels wrong, so I stop.

-+I am the only female on the soccer team and there are people who call me a dyke.
-There are other students who say I sleep with all my teammates, so I’m a whore.
++I am the only girl on the soccer team and there are people who call me a dyke.
+There are other students who say I sleep with all my teammates – I’m a whore.
 I’m used to being bullied by now so I run with it and prefer to act more like a dyke than a whore.
 During my senior year I cut my hair short; I mean for it to be a pixie cut but give up on styling it.
 When I’m on the soccer field it is difficult to tell whether I’m a boy or girl.
 I stuff a sock in my underwear and make sure the other team can see it.

 +I date a couple guys, but it all feels like a game that I’m supposed to play to prove I’m not a dyke.
 One of them rapes me.
 I don’t know that I am allowed to say no and I think this is what I’m supposed to do to be a good girlfriend.